 Our strengths are in interdisciplinary literary and cultural studies.
 This is reflected in our regularly taught courses on witches and myths, folk tales, crime and criminals, the Holocaust, the Crusades and images of Islam, Berlin, refugee comics, Nazi cinema, East German films, turn-of-the-century Vienna, the quest for the Grail, terrorism narratives, and star culture and actresses.
 In these courses students learn to engage critically with the course materials, to interpret cultural texts within their historic and socio-political contexts, to develop analytical reading and writing skills, and to effectively communicate, discuss and exchange their ideas.

-We also offer a variety of courses that fulfill campus-wide requirements: the Humanities and Fine Arts language requirement, University General Education requirements (in Diversity, History, and Arts and Literature, Social and Behavioral Science Global Education requirements, Commonwealth Honors College curriculum requirements, Modern European Studies minor requirements, Medieval Studies and Religious Studies Certificate requirements, and many more).
+We also offer a variety of courses that fulfill campus-wide requirements: the Humanities and Fine Arts language requirement, University General Education requirements (in Diversity, History, and Arts and Literature, Commonwealth Honors College curriculum requirements, Modern European Studies minor requirements, Medieval Studies and Religious Studies Certificate requirements, and many more).

 We encourage all our students to participate in our wonderful and long-standing study abroad programs to see Germany first hand.
 Our students consistently tell us that their study abroad is one of the most important experiences of their lives.
 You can read some of our students’ comments here.
 In addition to our many students studying in Freiburg, Heidelberg, Konstanz, and Tübingen, our students have regularly received prestigious Fulbright and German Academic Exchange fellowships.